everyday-as/gmodstore-java-sdk/docs/AddonReviewsApi.md

 <a name="getAddonReview"></a>
 # **getAddonReview**
-> InlineResponse2006 getAddonReview(addonId, reviewId, with)
+> AddonReviewResponse getAddonReview(addonId, reviewId, with)

 Fetch a review of an addon